UTSA-ICS/openstack-cvrm/README.md

 1. Get it from git

     git clone https://github.com/kbijon/OpenStack-CVRM.git
-2. Rename the directory to stack
+2. Rename the directory to stack: mv OpenStack-CVRM stack

-    mv OpenStack-CVRM stack
 3. Move the directory to /opt